Nick Stewart: Death and legacy

 Stewart died of natural causes at his son's home in Los Angeles, California, on December 18, 2000, at age 90, a week after attending the groundbreaking ceremonies for the Performing Arts Center named for Los Angeles politician Nate Holden which was built on the site where the Ebony Showcase stood.
 The Ebony Showcase transformed, adapted, and did not close.
 Instead, the Ebony Showcase continues to provide entertainment, resources, and charitable services on the internet and in the community.
-At the time of Nick's death, he was the last surviving cast member of the 1941 animated film Dumbo.